gblfrc/cg-2023-mahjong/README.md

 - It might happen, upon compiling the project with VS, that an error (C4996) is thrown for the presence of an unsafe function *sprintf* in the header file *stb_image_write.h*.
 To solve this issue, simply replace such function with *sprintf_s*.

 ## Grading
-The project was presented in the Summer session, on 27th July 2023.
-As of 30/07/2023, no grading information had been released yet.
-More on this will be provided as soon as the grading is published.
+The project was presented in the Summer session, on 27th July 2023 and was evaluated with the highest grade.

 ## Authors
 - [Luca Gerin](https://github.com/LucaGerin)